stevescot/ESPBreadMaker/breadmaker_controller/copilot_instructions.md

 # Copilot Instructions for Breadmaker Controller

-## attitude
+## Attitude
-if you have made changes, recompile to confirm they are succesful if there are compile errors attempt a fix first, do this a maximum 3 times before asking for confirmation
+If you have made changes, recompile to confirm they are successful.
+If there are compile errors, attempt a fix first, do this a maximum 3 times before asking for confirmation.

+## Primary Documentation
+**📖 See `CODE_DOCUMENTATION.md` for comprehensive technical documentation including:**
+- Complete system architecture and memory optimization guidelines
+- Temperature control system (EWMA) implementation details
+- Web endpoint specifications and optimization patterns
+- Safety systems, build procedures, and development guidelines

+**🚨 DOCUMENTATION POLICY: ALL future documentation MUST be added to `CODE_DOCUMENTATION.md`**
+- Do NOT create new standalone .md files for technical documentation
+- Add new content to the appropriate section in `CODE_DOCUMENTATION.md`
+- If creating a new major feature, add a new section with proper heading hierarchy
+- Update the Table of Contents when adding new sections
+- Keep documentation current with code changes

-## Project Overview
+## Quick Reference
-This project is an ESP32-based breadmaker controller with a web UI, stage-based breadmaking logic, and persistent storage using FFat filesystem.
-It supports program editing, calibration, OTA firmware updates, and live status monitoring.

 ## Device Connection & Authentication
 - **Device IP**: 192.168.250.125